European citizenship is being taken for granted!

-While there are many different think tanks that work on specific aspects of European citizenship, ECIT Foundation is the only organisation that brings all of these different components together.
-In fact, ECIT was created as a public foundation, entirely devoted to this cause, making this unique transnational citizenship our sole “raison d’être”.
+ECIT Foundation is the only organisation that brings all the different components of European citizenship together.
+Created as a public foundation, ECIT is entirely devoted to this cause, making this unique transnational citizenship our sole “raison d’être”.

 At first sight, EU citizenship is simply in the making, with more Europeans than ever before, interacting across borders and living or working in other European countries.
 Being a citizen of Europe has both legal substance, and deep cultural and historical roots.

 Right-wing extremist and populist forces are appealing to xenophobia and retreating behind national borders.
 Events such as Brexit could cause the loss of this status at a stroke.
 Make no mistake — EU citizenship might be a “social fact”, but it is being quietly side-lined from political discourse as an irrelevance.
 This is occurring even when repeated crises show us that only solidarity and common citizenship can allow Europe to progress.

 If you make a donation, we would very much like to publish your name and contact details on our page of founders and supporters.
 You will also receive our monthly newsletter.

 If you have any questions or proposals about ECIT and your involvement, do please contact us at email@example.com.